-RFP Proposals that successfully complete the Contracts Compliance Review (referenced in Stage I above) and the Fiscal Review (referenced in Stage II above), will be submitted for FACT Committee Review.
-The FACT Committee Review includes individual assessment and scoring by each eligible FACT Committee voting member.
+RFP Proposals that successfully complete the Contracts Compliance Review (referenced in 6.2 above) and the Fiscal Review (referenced in 6.3 above), will be submitted for FACT Committee Member Review.
+Each eligible voting FACT Committee Member will review all proposals then evaluate and score all service and budget elements per the Scoring Methodology and service delivery requirements included in this RFP.
 This is a scoring of the merits of each individual proposal only.
+FACT Committee Members participating in the FACT Committee Member Review will be required to sign an impartiality statement.

-Stage IV - Overall FACT Committee Evaluation and Final Recommendations
+6.5 Overall Combined FACT Committee Review and Final Recommendations

-The FACT Committee will meet to review and discuss the individual evaluation results from Stage III as a group and apply additional criteria as necessary (e.g. geographic distribution of services, breadth of services within each priority area, etc...) to determine the contract award recommendations to be forwarded to the EHSD Director and Board of Supervisors.
+The FACT Committee will meet as a group to review and discuss the individual FACT Committee Member Review results and apply additional criteria as necessary (e.g. geographic distribution of services, breadth of services within each priority area, etc...) to determine the contract award recommendations to be forwarded to the EHSD Director and Contra Costa County Board of Supervisors.

-6.2 Scoring Methodology
+6.6 Scoring Methodology

-Program elements will be weighed as follows with a maximum score of 100 points using the following criteria guidelines:
+Program elements will be weighted as follows with a maximum score of 102 points using the following criteria guidelines.